 Ability to determine the root cause through analysis and recommend upstream improvements

-Today’s AI-driven software encourages providers to improve their patients’ experience while providing staff with some relief from the burdensome RCM processes.
+Today’s technology encourages providers to improve their patients’ experience while providing staff with some relief from the burdensome revenue cycle administrative processes.

-The Clinical Decision Support Mechanism (CDSM) is currently in the working phase, but starting in January 2022, missing certificates of compliance will negatively impact Medicare patient reimbursement.
-If your cardiology practice refers, or performs advanced testing as mandated through the CMS guidelines, you will be impacted by these guidelines.
+The Clinical Decision Support Mechanism (CDSM) mandate is currently in the working phase, but starting in January 2023, missing certificates of compliance will negatively impact Medicare patient reimbursement.
+If your cardiology practice refers, or performs advanced testing like cardiac imaging, as mandated through the CMS guidelines, you will be impacted by these guidelines.

 The Centers for Medicare and Medicaid Services (CMS) has a list of approved vendors that offer interactive electronic tools where providers can utilize the Appropriate Use Criteria (AUC) information to assist them in making the optimal clinical decision and then generate a certificate to be submitted with the claim to Medicare.

-3. Coding and Billing Support Through A Third-Party Partner
+3. Explore Third Party Cardiology Coding and Billing Support

-Practices experience ebbs and flow throughout the year that creates an uneven workflow and increased administrative problems.
-Besides the issue of scaling resources, there’s also the challenge of supporting staff in their effort to stay abreast of the latest trends in ICD-10 coding.
+Practices experience ebbs and flow throughout the year that creates an uneven workflow and increased administrative problems, especially with staffing shortages.
+Besides the issue of scaling resources, there’s also the challenge of supporting staff in their effort to stay abreast of the latest trends in coding and payer rules and avoiding coding errors like missing modifiers or incorrect combination codes.

-By teaming with a third-party coding and billing partner, accuracy typically rises, scaling is no longer a problem, and changes and updates are handled automatically with no burden placed on the practice.
-With a third-party team in place, you operate on an informed basis through data analytics that gives you a snapshot of AR at any given time with no guesswork.
+By teaming with a third-party coding and billing partner with cardiology expertise, accuracy typically rises, scaling is no longer a problem, and changes and updates are handled automatically with no burden placed on the practice.
+With a third-party team in place, you operate on an informed basis through data analytics that gives you a snapshot of A/R at any given time with no guesswork.